Sly-Ry/shop-shop/README.md

 * Why would we save the current product locally and not to the global state?

     This is one of those cases where saving a single product to the global state object doesn't actually benefit us in any way, shape, or form.
 The single product's data will only be used in this specific component at this specific moment.
 This is the same reason why we don't worry about saving form entry data from the login or signup forms to global state; it only needs to exist when we're using those components!

+Lesson 3

+With the IndexedDB database, we'll accomplish the following two main performance enhancements:

+We'll store all of the product and category data from the database in IndexedDB.
+This way, even without an internet connection, users can still navigate the application, view items, and even add items to their shopping cart.

+If the user leaves the application and comes back later, we'll have persisted the items in their shopping cart.
+A user is more likely to complete their order if they don't have to add everything back into the cart!